ivoa/vo-dml/tools/ReadMe.md

 * vodmlDir - the default is `src/main/vo-dml`
 * vodmlFiles - this is set by default to be all the `*.vo-dml.xml` files in the vodmlDir, but can be individually set
-* catalogFile - the default is `catalog.xml` and such a file is necessary even when the vodml files are in default place as the rest of the tooling is designed to only use the filename for inclusions and references.
+* catalogFile - the default is `catalog.xml` and such a file is necessary even when the vodml files are in default place as the rest of the tooling is designed to use only the filename (no path) for inclusions and references.
 ```xml
 <?xml version="1.0"?>
 <catalog  xmlns="urn:oasis:names:tc:entity:xmlns:xml:catalog">